European shares fall in thin trading, energy shares weigh

-Shares in Repsol, Total and oil services company Technip TECF.PA fell between 1.3 percent and 3.1 percent.
+Shares in Repsol, Total and oil services company Technip fell between 1.3 percent and 3.1 percent.

 "Today's drop is again due to the low price of oil and the fall in the oil and gas sector following the weak Chinese data over the weekend," John Plassard, senior equity sales executive at Mirabaud Securities, said.